Greece makes austerity push, workers gear for strike

 ATHENS Greece's government presented a new austerity package to parliament on Monday as a week of strikes and protests kicked off over proposals that lawmakers must approve if the country is to secure more aid and stave off bankruptcy.

-Parliament is on Wednesday expected to vote on Prime Minister Antonis Samaras's package of measures making it easier to hire and fire workers and a series of cost cuts and tax hikes that should amount to $17 billion (10.6 billion pounds) by 2016.
+Parliament is expected to vote on Prime Minister Antonis Samaras's 13.5 billion euros (£10.65 billion) package of cost cuts and tax hikes on Wednesday along with measures making it easier for firms to hire and fire workers.

 Approval of the reforms and the passage of the 2013 budget are crucial to unlocking 31.5 billion euros in aid from an International Monetary Fund and European Union bailout that has been on hold for months.